Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 Laughter is unconscious, meaning it is difficult for people to produce genuine laughter on demand.

-However, laughter is extremely contagious, and in a social situation, you can make other people laugh about things you think are funny yourself.
+However, laughter is extremely contagious, and in a group situation, you can make other people laugh about things you think are funny yourself.

 79. Don't Take Yourself Too Seriously